 - Be an approved model by CMS

-6. Who qualifies to be and Advanced APM?
+6. Who qualifies to be an Advanced APM?

-CMS anticipates that 70,000 – 120,000 clinicians will qualify to participate in the Advanced APMs and qualify for a five percent bonus in 2019.
-To participate in an Advanced APM in 2017 you must either:
+CMS anticipates that 70,000 – 120,000 clinicians will qualify to participate in the Advanced APMs and qualify for a 5% bonus in 2019.
+To participate in an Advanced APM in 2017, you must either: